ClearShare member guidelines.

 Pre-membership medical conditions

-To keep membership contributions low for all members, ClearShare implements a waiting period for sharing of medical conditions that exist prior to the effective date of a ClearShare membership.
+To keep membership contributions low for all members, ClearShare implements a waiting period for the sharing of medical conditions that exist prior to the effective date of a ClearShare membership.
 This section defines medical conditions prior to membership and outlines the sharing limitations.

 Specific sharing qualifications